-The Strategic Plan prioritized Projects Through Partnerships, and in 2018 and 2019 LPF completed several major park projects, including five artificial turf soccer fields in three South Louisville Parks, a nature play area in West Louisville, expansion of the Cochran Hill Dog Run, and a Skate Spot and shade structure at Breslin Park.
-During this time, the staff grew to three, and LPF added a new fundraiser, Winter Woods Spectacular.
+In 2018 and 2019, LPF completed several major park projects, including five artificial turf soccer fields in three South Louisville Parks, a nature play area in West Louisville, an expansion of the Cochran Hill Dog Run, and a Skate Spot and shade structure at Breslin Park.

 The year 2020 brought on new challenges and new opportunities.
-As our community responds to the public health crises of racial injustice and COVID-19, the Louisville Parks Foundation believes parks and greenspaces must be considered vital civic infrastructure in long-term recovery efforts to foster a more resilient city.
+As our community responded to the public health crises of racial injustice and COVID-19, we stood firm in our belief that parks and greenspaces must be considered vital civic infrastructure in long-term recovery efforts to foster a more resilient city.
 Yet, in low-income communities where their benefits are most needed, park amenities are often the most limited.
-To help Louisville thrive, we must invest equitably in parks and recreational facilities, and create public greenspaces that help all people heal and flourish.
+To help Louisville thrive, we must invest equitably in parks and recreational facilities and create public greenspaces that help all people heal and flourish.

-Given our expanded focus, we decided it was time for our name, mission, and vision, to truly reflect the work we are doing.
-Therefore, in August 2021, we changed our name to the Parks Alliance of Louisville, with a mission to drive equitable investment in our public parks to elevate the wellbeing of the entire community.
+Given our expanded focus, we decided it was time for our name, mission, and vision, to truly reflect the work we were doing.
+Therefore, in August 2021, we changed our name to the Parks Alliance of Louisville, with a mission to drive equitable investment in our public parks to elevate the well-being of the ENTIRE community.